Network topology considerations when using Azure Active Directory Application Proxy

 Recommendation: Place the connector near the app.
 Because US users are accessing an Application Proxy instance that happens to be in the same region, hop 1 is not too expensive.
 Hop 3 is optimized.
 Consider using ExpressRoute to optimize hop 2.

 You can also consider using one other variant in this situation.
 If most users in the organization are in the US, then chances are that your network extends to the US as well.
-Place the connector in the US, and use the dedicated internal corporate network line to the application in the EU.
+Place the connector in the US, and use the dedicated internal corporate network line to the application in Europe.
 This way hops 2 and 3 are optimized.